zohaibshahzadTO/Java-Object-Oriented-Programming-Walkthrough/README.md

 How about software?
 Can you "assemble" a software application by picking a routine here, a routine there, and expect the program to run?
 The answer is obviously NO!
 Unlike hardware, it is very difficult to "assemble" an application from software components.
 Since the advent of computer 70 years ago, we have written tons and tons of programs and routines.
 However, for each new application, we have to re-invent the wheels and write the program from scratch!

 Why re-invent the wheels?
 Why re-writing codes?
 Can you write better codes than those codes written by the experts?

+# Traditional Procedural-Oriented Languages

+Traditional procedural-oriented programming languages (such as C, Fortran, Cobol and Pascal) suffer some notable drawbacks in creating reusable software components:

+The procedural-oriented programs are made up of functions.
+Functions are less reusable.
+It is very difficult to copy a function from one program and reuse in another program because the function is likely to reference the global variables and other functions.
+In other words, functions are not well-encapsulated as a self-contained reusable unit.
+The procedural languages are not suitable of high-level abstraction for solving real life problems.
+For example, C programs uses constructs such as if-else, for-loop, array, method, pointer, which are low-level and hard to abstract real problems such as a Customer Relationship Management (CRM) system or a computer soccer game.
+The traditional procedural-languages separate the data structures (variables) and algorithms (functions).